CompProgTools/CPCli/src_docs/index.md

-# Welcome to the CP-Cli Documentation Site
+# Welcome to the Kruskal Documentation Site

 This is where you can find quick documentation for the commands and how to use them.